Josh Donaldson Player Props: Yankees vs. Cubs

 Josh Donaldson At The Plate

-- He has scored at least one run 11 times this year (36.7%), including one multi-run game.
+- He has scored at least once 12 times this season (38.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.